 Additionally, top CX specialists should have a proven record of excellence in data tracking and analysis, meaning they’ll need some technological know-how.
 Keep in mind, however, that there’s much more to a customer experience specialist than tech savvy.

 While candidates should stay abreast of technological evolutions in their field, soft skills are also incredibly important to this role.
 For example, someone with high emotional intelligence will often have deep insights into how customers feel during various interactions with a company, online and in person, and shaping those touchpoints into good brand experiences.

 Here are some common nontechnical skills CX candidates need for success:

-To make the most of the interview, ask a variety of questions.
+To make the most of the interview, be it via video or more traditional means, ask a variety of questions.
 Start by focusing on CX candidates’ relevant work history and areas of expertise.
-For example, ask what types of CX-related software they have experience with — particularly programs for tracking and analyzing customer-related data.
+Ask what types of CX-related software they have experience with — particularly programs for tracking and analyzing customer-related data.

 It’s also helpful to inquire as to how much candidates know about your organization’s products or services.
 Do they understand the company they might be working for?
 Do they have the industry knowledge necessary to help solve your customers’ problems?

 In addition, ask some pointed questions about work they’ve done to enhance the customer experience at previous companies.
 Do they have specific examples of how they used their customer knowledge to improve satisfaction levels?
 How have they worked with other teams to create a more positive customer life cycle?
 Have they ever seen their work make a noticeable impact on the bottom line?

 How we can help you hire a customer experience specialist

 If you need extra help to shore up or maintain your customer experience during this challenging time, The Creative Group can help you find the right candidates.
 We have years of experience helping companies bring in remote workers (and on-site staff as businesses begin to reopen physical locations), and can facilitate an all-remote recruiting process.